 Grants Administration and Special Projects

-Applications for the fiscal year 2016 round of Community Development Block Grant (CDBG) funding (for County fiscal year 2016, July 1, 2015 - June 30, 2016) are due Friday, September 19, 2014 by 4:00 p.m.
-You can view or download information and instructions for this application and the application itself in either PDF or Microsoft Word format:
+Applications for the fiscal year 2016 round of Community Development Block Grant (CDBG) funding (for County fiscal year 2016, July 1, 2015 - June 30, 2016) were due Friday, September 19, 2014.
+Materials for the following year will be available in July 2015 and aren't expected to be substantially different.
+As a reference for next year's round, you can view or download information and instructions for the FY16 application and the application itself in either PDF or Microsoft Word format:

 See the section below for more information on CDBG Public Service Grants.
 If you have questions about the application process you may call the Grants Administration and Special Projects staff: Matt Greene at (240) 777-3631 or Trivens Kargbo at (240) 777-3794.